Marcus Aurelius: Marriage and issue

-Writings
+Writings and legacy

+Meditations

 While on campaign between 170 and 180, Marcus wrote his Meditations in Greek as a source for his own guidance and self-improvement.
 The original title of this work, if it had one, is unknown.
 'Meditations' – as well as other titles including 'To Himself' – were adopted later.
-He had a logical mind, and his notes were representative of Stoic philosophy and spirituality.
-Meditations is still revered as a literary monument to a government of service and duty.
-George Long's English translation of Meditations was included in Volume 2 of the Harvard Classics.
-According to Hays, the book was a favourite of Christina of Sweden, Frederick the Great, John Stuart Mill, Matthew Arnold, and Goethe, and is admired by modern figures such as Wen Jiabao and Bill Clinton.
+According to Hays, the book was a favourite of Frederick the Great, John Stuart Mill, Matthew Arnold, and Goethe.
 It has been considered by many commentators to be one of the greatest works of philosophy.
+Meditations sold 16,000 copies in 2012.
+In 2019, 100,000 copies were sold.

 It is not known how widely Marcus's writings were circulated after his death.
 There are stray references in the ancient literature to the popularity of his precepts, and Julian the Apostate was well aware of his reputation as a philosopher, though he does not specifically mention Meditations.
-It survived in the scholarly traditions of the Eastern Church, and the first surviving quotes of the book, as well as the first known reference of it by name ('Marcus's writings to himself') are from Arethas of Caesarea in the 10th century and in the Byzantine Suda (perhaps inserted by Arethas himself).
+It survived in the scholarly traditions of the Eastern Church, and the first surviving quotes of the book, as well as the first known reference to it by name ('Marcus's writings to himself') are from Arethas of Caesarea in the 10th century and in the Byzantine Suda (perhaps inserted by Arethas himself).
 It was first published in 1558 in Zurich by Wilhelm Xylander (né Holzmann), from a manuscript reportedly lost shortly afterwards.
 The oldest surviving complete manuscript copy is in the Vatican library and dates to the 14th century.